-In March 2016 after flying the Parajet Volution 2 compact for three years, I decided it was time for an upgrade.
+After flying the Parajet Volution 2 compact for three years, I decided it was time for a paramotor upgrade.
 I was on the lookout for a strong, but also visually appealing frame with a powerful reliable motor.
 After much shopping around, and enquiring on forums, I put the Parajet Volution 3 at the top of my list, and here’s my review after 100 hours of flying.

-The Volution 2 had served me well and had never let me down, therefore I was already a fan of Parajet.
+The Volution 2 had served me well, and had never let me down, therefore I was already a fan of Parajet.
 So after a little more research I decided to hit the buy button on the Parajet website.
-I chose the silver and blue option with a Vittorazi Moster 185 engine costing a total of £5,792.77 with delivery.
+I chose the silver and blue option with a Vittorazi Moster 185 engine, costing a total of £5,792.77 including delivery.

-The day after, I received a call from Parajet to confirm my order.
+The morning after I received a call from Parajet to confirm my order.
 We also discussed my harness requirements and which side I wanted the throttle.
-I was told to expect delivery within 2-3 weeks...
+I was told to expect delivery within 2-3 weeks…

 2-3 weeks passed, and so did another 2.
-I ended up waiting 6 weeks for the motor, but considering the demand that is still reasonable.
-I've visited the Parajet factory on three occasions and I can confirm that they are always very busy.
+I ended up waiting 6 weeks for the paramotor, but considering the high demand that is still reasonable.
+I’ve visited the Parajet factory on three occasions, and I can confirm that they are always very busy.

 Taking delivery of the Parajet Volution 3